K-Square-00/ComputerScience/DiscreteMathematics/Topic_01_Logical_Reasoning/README.md

 ### Question DSM_02_00100 (*)

-Prove : There are integers x and y such that x >0 and y >0 and x/y is prime.
+Prove/Disprove:: There are integers x and y such that x >0 and y >0 and x/y is prime.

 <details>
   <summary>Solution/Hint:</summary>